AnonymousSubmission71/SEAMS-25-artifact-71/README.md

 2. **Execute the Run Monitoring** function to start monitoring services.

-3. **Verify** that all monitoring processes are active and running as expected.
+3. **Verify** that all monitoring processes are active and running as expected, you will see on the terminal two messages :
+- Hello, Policy Synchronizer!
+- Hello, collaboration monitoring!

 ---